vjjan91/vjjan91/README.md

 [![Bioacoustics](https://img.shields.io/badge/Github-Bioacoustics-blue?style=flat-square)](https://github.com/vjjan91/acoustics-westernGhats)

 I analyze acoustic data across sites from the Western Ghats to explore patterns of species diversity and acoustic space use (*In prep*).
+Listen to a recording of the dawn chorus from the Western Ghats [here](OLCAP2B_20200314_065000.mp3)!

 ### Conservation Funding